 The January 2013 opening of the museum located at 1601 Rogers Avenue in the heart of Fort Smith marks a major turning point for this organization.
 The new Fort Smith Regional Art Museum offers greatly expanded programming and exhibitions.
 Arvest Bank made the expansion possible by donating the 16,000 square foot building to RAM in January 2009, following a $211 million dollar buyout of Superior Federal Bank in 2003.

 The new state-of-the-art Museum meets national standards and presents an exciting opportunity for cultural growth in the region.
 RAM is climate-controlled and fully equipped to facilitate nationally and internally recognized traveling exhibitions.

-Visit our website at www.fsram.org
+Visit our website at fsram.org